imp444/IC_Addons/IC_BrivGemFarm_LevelUp_Extra/README.md

 Level up Briv and Shandie before other champions after resetting.
 This is useful when using the in-game next upgrade/double arrow setting as leveling champions that multipy the amount of quest items received has a side effect of causing the area to be completed before Briv gets his jump ability at level 80.

 * **Maximum simultaneous F keys inputs during MinLevel** (default: 4)
 Maximum number of champions being leveled up during the intial leveling to minLevel.
 This can help if input lag causes champions to be overleveled during the initial leveling.

+* **MinLevel timeout (ms)** (default: 5000)
+Timeout before stopping the initial champion leveling.
+If set to 0, only a single leveling loop will be done before starting maximum leveling.